cqc-alec/qpr/qpr.md

 Below is an FD-graph corresponding to the example pseudocode above.

-Black arrows are used for classical data, blue for quantum.
+Black arrows are used for classical data, blue for references to quantum resources.
 Grey arrows are used for the `Unit` type.
 D-nodes are shown as green hexagons; C-nodes as green circles; all other nodes are F-nodes.
 Call nodes are ellipses; write nodes are right-pointing arrows.
 Initial and final nodes are diamonds.
 Allocation and deallocation nodes are circles.

 The picture does not show all of the information from the FD-graph – such as port labels and exact types – but shows all the nodes and edges of the graph.